OmkarKirpan/pptxTrans/scripts/README.md

 ### Services

 The `services/` directory contains startup scripts for various services:
+- `audit/start.sh` / `audit/start.bat`: Starts the Audit service
-- `start-pptx-processor.sh/bat`: Starts the PPTX processor service
+- `pptx/start.sh` / `pptx/start.bat`: Starts the PPTX processor service
-- `start-audit-service.sh/bat`: Starts the audit service
+- `share/start.sh` / `share/start.bat`: Starts the Share service

+**All service scripts now check for an existing `.env` file before creating one.** If the file exists, it will not be overwritten, preserving your custom configuration.

+**PPTX processor service scripts use [uv](https://github.com/astral-sh/uv) for Python environment and package management.**
+- The script will check for `uv` and prompt you to install it if missing.
+- It will create a `.venv` virtual environment if needed, install dependencies with `uv pip install`, and run the service with `uv python -m app.main`.

 ### Tests